Perfect, Creamy Mashed Potatoes

 Comments

 Thanksgiving winner!
 This recipe is absolutely fantastic.
 The saffron lends such a lovely, nuanced flavor to the garlic butter, and the spice mixture is so unique and delicious- what an unexpected but welcomed texture.
 Both elements really elevated the classic mashed potatoes above and beyond.
-These mashed potatoes will absolutely be a staple on our Thanksgiving table moving forward.
+These mashed potatoes will absolutely be a staple on our Thanksgiving table moving forward.5 stars

 Rachel Jablon